nine8439/Soft_Eng_pres_4/Desktop/SDLC.md

     + Test Plans are composed by business users.
     + User acceptance test is performed in a user environment that is similar to the production environment, using realistic data
     + The test verifies that delivered system meets user's requirement and system is ready for use in real time.

+<h3>Benefits and Shortcomings of V Model</h3>

+    + Pros
+        1. The process is highly disciplined, only one phase is worked on at a time
+        2. Easy to work with for smaller projects where requirements are easily understood
+        3. The process is easy to manage because it is because it is rigid, an there are specific deliverables for each phase

+    + Cons
+        1. The model doesn't work well for large projects are projects that are object-oriented intensive
+        2. The model doesn't work well for projects where requirements are at a decent risk of changing during work
+        3. When an application is in the testing phase, it is difficult to go back and change the functionality
+        4. Working software isn't produced until later in the life cycle

+#Big Bang Model

+##Intro